JasonLazzuri/albumMarketplace/README.md

     storageBucket: "xxxx.appspot.com",
     messagingSenderId: "xxxx"
   };
-  placing your Firebase credentials in the appropriate spots.
+  *  Place your Firebase credentials in the appropriate spots.
 * Return to Firebase Console, select project's name from the list.
 * Visit the Database area by selecting the Database option from the navbar on the left-hand side.
 * Near the top of the page, there should be a blue navbar reading Realtime Database.
 Below this, select the option that reads RULES.